➔ Index of ⦁ Buck Converter ⦁

 Voltage mode control

-To overcome this problem, the current control mode has been developed - it will be treated in the next article.
+To overcome this problem, the current control mode (CMC) has been developed - it will be treated in the next article.

 AC small signal model